 Diagnosis of influenza can be reached clinically, especially during the influenza season.
-Most of the cases will recover without medical treatment, and they would not need a laboratory test for the diagnosis.
-In high-risk cases, initiation of treatment should not be delayed until test results are obtained.
-Influenza laboratory tests should be ordered for cases where testing would inform clinical action or public health interventions such as the outbreak situations where the diagnosis of the causative agent is necessary for therapeutic and prophylactic recommendations.
+Most cases will recover without medical treatment, and they would not need a laboratory test for the diagnosis.
+In high-risk patients, initiation of treatment should not be delayed until test results are obtained.
+Influenza laboratory tests should be ordered for cases where testing would inform clinical action or public health interventions, such as outbreak situations where the diagnosis of the causative agent is necessary for therapeutic and prophylactic recommendations.

-Laboratory tests available for diagnosis of influenza are rapid antigen detection, a rapid molecular assay for the detection of viral RNA, immunofluorescence direct and indirect antibody staining for detection of viral antigen, real-time PCR test, and cell culture.
+Laboratory tests available for diagnosis of influenza include rapid antigen, rapid molecular assay for nucleic acid detection, conventional molecular assay for nucleic acid detection using PCR, direct and indirect immunofluorescence for antigen detection, and viral culture.

 Treatment / Management